ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objectives.md

     terms: list[Term]
 ```

 The objective function used in the linear program is the sum of these terms.
+They can be supplied as either a `epl.Term` and `epl.CustomObjectiveFunction` object or as a list of dictionaries.

 ### Price and Carbon